Iowa One Call Law

 The Office of the Attorney General vigorously enforces the One Call Law.

 An enforcement action may range from a warning letter to a civil lawsuit seeking civil penalties and injunctive relief.
 The Attorney General can pursue civil penalties of up $10,000 per violation, per day, for natural gas and hazardous liquids pipelines.
 For all other underground facilities, the Attorney General can seek up to $1,000 per violation, up to $20,000 maximum.
+The Attorney General can also pursue civil penalties against locators for up to $100 per violation, per day, up to a maximum of $5,000, for violations related to time limits.

 This information should help excavators, homeowners, and utility operators avoid damages, and also help protect personal and public safety.